Odoacer: Leader of the foederati

-About this time the foederati, who had been quartered in Italy all of these years, had grown weary of this arrangement.
+About this time, the foederati, who had been quartered in Italy all of these years, had grown weary of this arrangement.
 In the words of J. B. Bury, "They desired to have roof-trees and lands of their own, and they petitioned Orestes to reward them for their services, by granting them lands and settling them permanently in Italy".
 Orestes refused their petition, and they turned to Odoacer to lead their revolt against Orestes.
 Orestes was killed at Placentia along with his brother Paulus outside Ravenna.
 The Germanic foederati, the Scirians and the Heruli, as well as a large segment of the Italic Roman army, then proclaimed Odoacer rex ("king") on 23 August 476.
 Odoacer then advanced to Ravenna and captured the city, compelling the young emperor Romulus to abdicate on 4 September.
 According to the Anonymus Valesianus, Odoacer was moved by Romulus's youth and his beauty to not only spare his life but give him a pension of 6,000 solidi and sent him to Campania to live with his relatives.

 Following Romulus Augustus's deposition, according to the historian Malchus, upon hearing of the accession of Zeno to the throne, the Senate in Rome sent an embassy to the Eastern Emperor and bestowed upon him the Western imperial insignia.
 The message was clear: the West no longer required a separate Emperor, for "one monarch sufficed [to rule] the world".
-In response, Zeno accepted their gifts and this essentially brought to end any puppet emperors in the West, with Nepos banished and Anthemius dead.
+In response, Zeno accepted their gifts and this essentially brought to an end any puppet emperors in the West, with Nepos banished and Anthemius dead.
 The Eastern Emperor then conferred upon Odoacer the title of Patrician and granted him legal authority to govern Italy in the name of Rome, as dux Italiae.
 Zeno also suggested that Odoacer should receive Nepos back as Emperor in the West, "if he truly wished to act with justice."
 Although he accepted the title of Patrician and Dux from Zeno, Odoacer did not invite Julius Nepos to return to Rome, and the latter remained in Dalmatia until his death.
 Odoacer was careful to observe form, however, and made a pretence of acting on Nepos's authority, even issuing coins with both his image and that of Zeno.
 Following Nepos's murder in 480, who was killed while waiting in Dalmatia, Zeno became sole Emperor.